 An unstructured interview is one where there is no preset list of questions or stated parameters for what will be asked.
 This doesn’t mean there is no planning, or that a list of goals isn’t identified in advance.

-The flow of an unstructured interview is more like a normal conversation, with some open-ended questions addressing more than just job-specific topics.
-Since there are no “must-ask questions,” the interviewer can improvise as needed and ask questions based on the answers they hear during their conversation.
+The flow of an unstructured interview is more like a normal everyday conversation, with some open-ended questions addressing more than just job-specific topics.
+Since there are no “must-ask questions” with this qualitative research method, the interviewer can improvise as needed and ask questions based on the answers they hear during their conversation.

 What is the Difference Between a Structured and Unstructured Interview?